-These numerous forms of cooperation enable the Schmitz Foundations to approach the situation in the partner country and to address the plight and the needs of the local population in a very individual way.
+These numerous forms of cooperation enable the Schmitz-Foundations to respond very individually to the respective situation in the partner countries as well as the plight and needs of the local population.

 Networks and partnerships create conditions in which to benefit from synergies and guarantee that funding is properly targeted and used fairly, economically, and in a way that ensures that the aid reaches the target group.